 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients who were prescribed antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to make sure these drugs are being used appropriately.
-In some cases, excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior.
+This tells you the percentage of patients given antipsychotic drugs.
+Antipsychotic drugs are given to residents for many medical conditions, such as cognitive disorders.
+Unfortunately, in some cases, excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication